NN-code/TicTacToe/README.md

 # TicTacToe
-This is just a simple tictactoe
+This is just a simple tictactoe game

 # How to launch